Computer Flu - Good Practice Online

 Also who's to say the files you are downloading do not contain any nasties?

-Read more about file sharing at the Computer Haven
+Read more about why file sharing is very risky at the US Cert Website

 You may be sharing more than you think leaving your computer open to the outside world